alexisforestier/Atelier-Python-HP/docs/installation.md

 ```
 conda activate my_env
 ```
-the name at the beginning of the line will change from "base" to "my_env" indicating that now you are working in the "my_env" environment
+The name at the beginning of the line will change from "base" to "my_env" indicating that now you are working in the "my_env" environment
-__Warning__ Never Install software in the "base" environment
+__Warning:__ Never Install software in the "base" environment

-install the programs you want, if you have not installed them already at creation of the virtual environment:
+Install the programs you want, if you have not installed them already at creation of the virtual environment, e.g.:
 ```
 conda install spyder
 ```